ashishsabar-bca/BCA-Journey/Semester-1/PST/C programming /README.md

 #C Programming

-This folder contains my notes, programs, assignments, and projects
+This folder contains my notes, programs, assignments, and projects of C programming .